 What to Do when the Basement Has Flooded

-- If the property owner is unsure if he or she can tackle the flooding, a water damage contractor must be called right away.
+- If the property owner is unsure if he or she can tackle the flooding, a water damage restoration specialist must be called right away.

 - To avoid electrical wires that are under water level, the home’s power must be turned off at the main breaker switches.

 - If the flooding is due to a burst water pipe in the home, the main water supply valve should be shut off.

 - Direct contact with floodwater, which may contain dangerous contaminants, must be avoided.
 If one has to move through floodwater, he or she should wear protective clothing, such as disposable overalls, eyewear, gloves, and a face mask.

 - The owner should contact the insurance company, take photos and document all items that have been damaged or need to be replaced.

 - The basement needs to be completely dried as quickly as possible to avoid further damages to contents and structure, as well as mould growth.
 The water can be sucked up with a sump pump, a Wet-Dry vacuum, and dehumidifiers.
 Also, the basement must be ventilated as much as possible and the windows should stay open if the outside humidity is not higher than the indoor humidity.
 The drying process can take up to two weeks.

 - If there are baseboards, they should be removed.
 Holes of 2.5 cm diameter should be drilled halfway between the wall studs at the base of the walls to allow the moist air trapped behind the walls to evaporate.

 - The items must be rescued quickly by removing them from floodwater to avoid mould growth, warping, and rot.
 Items that suck up a lot of water (such as carpet and furniture) can usually be salvaged if they have been in the water for less than 24 hours.
 If they have stayed in water for more than 48 hours, they should be thrown away.